dswetlik/TestRpg/ReadMe.md

 Some of the more interesting (in my opinion) scripts to look at are Game Management Scripts/Engine.cs, Item Scripts/Inventory.cs, and Game Scripts/Player.cs.
 This isn't to say that the other scripts aren't nice, a lot of them are just derived from ScriptableObject and as such are only used to create new instances of that object to act as a database for game values.
 They're pretty boring.

 Don't be too surprised if the code (again, especially Engine.cs) is very messy.
 This idea has gone under several refactorings as my end-goal has changed over the past year or so.
 I have yet to go through and do some serious clean-up on code that is no longer used.
-(See in Engine.cs and /Game Scripts/Player.cs, I used to have an idea to have Energy, Hunger, and Thirst as stats, though the idea died out and the remains are still there.)

 Right now the current idea is to make this into a "card-game Arena battle" idea, refactoring away from the previous idea of being a dungeon-crawler, which was a refactor of an open-world idea, which was a refactor of a more unique(?) idea.
 (Think kind of like Knights of Pen and Paper.)
 As you can probably tell, this is really a stomping ground for implementation and idea testing that might turn into something if I stop changing the idea.